Nikhil-Fulzele/Swag/README.md

     swag(mean_absolute_error)(y, yhat)

-s.load() # to store the output in ElasticSearch s.show() # to store the display the output in pretty dict format
+s.load() # to store the output in ElasticSearch s.show() # to display the output in pretty dict format

 ```